Kandahari Begum: Family and early life

-Kandahari Begum was born a princess of the prominent Safavid dynasty, the ruling dynasty of Iran (Persia) and one of its most significant ruling dynasties.
-She was the daughter of the deceased Persian nobleman from the northern mountains at Kandahar, Mozaffar-Hosayn Mirza, of the royal house of Persia, who was the son of Soltan Hosayn Mirza, the son of Bahram Mirza, the son of Shah Ismail I, founder of the Safavid dynasty.
-He was the ancestor of Shah Abbas I and also cousin to the Persian ruler.
+Kandahari Begum was born a princess of the Safavid dynasty, the ruling dynasty of Persia (Modern day Iran and Iraq), and was one of the most historically significant royal lineages in the history of the entire region.

+Born to Mozaffar-Hosayn Mirza of the royal house of Persia, who was the son of Sultan Hosayn Mirza.
+Sultan Hosayn was the grandson of the Safavid dynasty's founder, Shah Ismail I, and was a direct ancestor of Shah Abbas I.

 Mirza Muzzaffar having some problems with the Safavid ruling authorities and perceiving the Uzbek pressure to capture Kandahar was forced to capitulate on terms to surrender it to the Mughals.
 Therefore, as Akbar who was keenly waiting for any chance to capture Kandahar, immediately sent Shah Beg Khan Arghun, Governor of Bangash, to take prompt possession of Kandahar, and though, as in all his undertakings, Muzaffar wavered at the last moment and had recourse to trickery, he was obliged by the firm and prudent behavior of Shah Beg Khan.
 In this way Kandahari Begum had to leave her native place to visit India in the company of her father during Akbar's reign, near the end of 1595 when her father and her four brothers, Bahram Mirza, Haider Mirza, Alqas Mirza and Tahmasp Mirza and 1000 qazilbash soldiers arrived in India.
 Muzaffar Khan received from Akbar the title of Farzand (son), and was made a Commander of five thousand, and received Sambhal as Jagir (property), “which is worth more than all Kandahar.”